 “Mom and I will clean up.
 Why don’t you try out my new lounge chair on the terrace, daddy?”
 I point outside to my gorgeous terrace with a view to the lush, well-kept garden surrounded by tall fir and chestnut trees.
 The large windows seem to invite the garden into the house but it’s sunny and warm on the terrace.
 A beautiful spot to rest and listen to the host of birds living in the bushes.
 “There’s a variety of birds.
 You’ll enjoy them,” I cajole.
 He adores birds, knows all their names and identifies them by song.
 He obeys, walks out and stretches out on the lounge chair.

 I love open spaces, but now I close the bay window behind him.

 Mom and I wash the dishes.
 From time to time, I glance to the terrace.
 When I see that dad, who never naps, has dozed off I stop her in her tracks.

 “What happened?
 Did he trip?” she replies.
 We look at each other.
 She knows.
 I tell her what happened, including his remark that she’s not to be told.

 “I know he has a problem.
 He tries to hide it but it’s obvious.
 He was at the doctor’s but thinks I don’t know.
 When I ask if he’s ok, he pretends all is fine but when I walk with him…” she doesn’t continue.
 Both of us have tears in our eyes.
 We decide that things have to be put on the table to get him the help he needs.
 We hug tight to seal the deal.

 He understood right away that his happy girls don’t cry because washing dishes is such a sad task.
 “Let’s sit down and make a plan,” I suggest and drag them to the table.

 I love you, always, my sweet grand-kiddo.
-Give a hug to those who are with you.
+Give a tight hug to those who are with you.